Rules and Regulations

 Test takers will be allowed to have a clear bottle of water with the label removed.
 No other items will be permitted in the test room.

-Absolutely no personal belongings, electronic devices (cell phones, smartwatches, MP3 players, iPods, etc.) or food will be allowed in the testing room.
+Absolutely no personal belongings (including pencils, pens, white-outs or erasers), electronic devices (such as cell phones, smartwatches, AirPods, etc.) or food are allowed in the testing room.
+Test takers will only be allowed to use pens supplied by the Test Centre.
 Any test taker who retains these in their possession will be disqualified.
 A cloak room will be available to secure personal items during the test.
 Please do not bring valuables on test day.
 Please note that IELTS assumes no responsibility for lost or stolen property.

 Test takers must NOT: